PratheepaJ/BANFF_project/Docs/preliminary_outline.md

        we have, and then apply to the cytof.
   C. Results
     1. Results using neighborhood composition
-    1. As you increase the number of antigens, your ability to predict increases
-    2. Doesn't seem totally do-able with the cytof data that we have, though
-    3. Plots
       a.
+As you increase the number of antigens, your ability to predict increases
+      b.
+Doesn't seem totally do-able with the cytof data that we have, though
+      c.
+Plots
+        i.
 Model cross validation error?
+        ii.
+Prediction vs. truth
+        iii. ?
+    2. Results using just entropy and average distance to neighbors
+      a.
+Show the same figures.
+U-Maps, and then ability to predict.
       b.
-Prediction vs. truth
-      c. ?
-III.
-Visualization
-  A. Transition
-    1. Let's build some intuition about the data, before looking into the models
-  B. How to understand it
-    1. There are two spaces, the true spatial co-locations, and also the abstract expression similarities
-  C. Interpretation
-    1. Would be interesting to extend it to the cell-level analysis as well IV.
-Sample-Level Analysis
+This is also a reasonable transition to the next part, where these features are key
+IV.
+Sample-Level Analysis (5 minutes)
   A. Motivation
-    1. Varying interests: Do we want data to be perfectly aligned?
-Sort of, but not really.
-What we really want is a good sense of what is, and is not, in common between these methods.
-Measures of redundancy and pseudo-orthogonality.
+    1. Making predictions at the cell level is clearly hard
+    2. But, remember that some of the most interesting scientific associations were happening at the sample level.
+People were looking at the Tumor Invasion Score, not making arguments about individual cells.
   B. Proposal
-    1. First approach is to predict spatial features from just the expression levels
+    1. First approach is to predict spatial features from just the expression levels.
+This has a kind of information theoretic interpretation.
+I(X, Y) is high if the channel transforming one into the other has very low noise.
+         a.
+How to use the expression features, when we're thinking about the sample level?
+         b.
+Idea is to do clustering on the expression space, and summarize each sample as a mixture of those underlying expression cell types
-    2. Second approach is to use both spatial and expression in prediction of interesting outcomes
+    2. Second approach is to use both spatial and expression in prediction of interesting outcomes.
+Has a kind of regression interpretation -- when you add in redundant variables in regression, your performance goes down.
+       Relies on external phenotypic information as a proxy for distinguishing "signal" from "noise"
   C. Results
     1. We *can* predict spatial from expression
+      a.
+Even though we couldn't impute spatial features at the individual cell level, we could at the sample level
+      b.
+Report the prediction performance, show the y vs. y_hat.
+      c.
+Show a heatmap of compositions
+      d.
+Show how compositions are related to y_hat
+      e.
+Show how to interpret the important features
+        i.
+Especially these clusters colored in
     2. We *cannot* predict phenotypes from either
       a.
 We should be able to predict TIL score from one vs. other, though
-V. Results for Sample-Level Analysis

-II.
-Conclusion
-  A. Main Takeaways
-  B. Some interesting directions
+      b.
+This will give a measure of the redundancy as well
+V. Themes (2 minute)
+    1. The "sample" is a fuzzy concept
+      a.
+You can look at the data at several levels of resolution
+      b.
+The answers we get out (e.g., spatial expression patterns) are very different between each
+    2. The "feature" is a fuzzy concept
+      a.
+We had to make up more interesting spatial features to work with.
+      b.
+Makes graph nnet or autoencoders interesting.
+      c.
+Especially in conjunction with some sort of interactive visualization, we might have something interesting to say
+    3. Measuring redundancy
+      a.
+It would have been weird if the mass-spec could give you everything you wanted from MIBI-ToF
+      b.
+What the analysis so far suggests is that some, but not all, information is recoverable
+      c.
+Can we measure the degree of redundancy between the datasets?
+How much is in common, and how much is really just different.